etiennebert/forest_club/3_CGE/Game_theory_2024/README_CGE.md

 ### Computing Tariffs for Deforestation-Linked Exports
 As described in SI, Section 6.2, initial tariffs are first computed to reduce each producer country’s exports by the share of production linked to deforestation.

 The shocks and swap used for those tariffs are calcuated in the Excel file Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab Shocks_GlobalTarf_qxw.
-Then, the evaluation of those tariffs is done via a GTAP AEZ simulation located within the folder: 3. runGTAP375\5.
+Then, the evaluation of those tariffs is done via an initial GTAP AEZ simulation located within the folder: 3. runGTAP375\5.
 Tariff_SIM\NATFEB\
-The parameters of this specific simualtion can be found in the sub-folder 3. runGTAP375\5.
-Tariff_SIM\NATFEB\Savesims, file qxwGlobT.cmf (with the same swap and shocks values than the ones in the Excel file Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab Shocks_GlobalTarf_qxw).
+The parameters of this initial simualtion can be found in the sub-folder 3. runGTAP375\5.
+Tariff_SIM\NATFEB\Savesims, file qxwGlobT.cmf (notivabely, the swap and shocks values align with the ones in the Excel file Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab Shocks_GlobalTarf_qxw).

-The results of this specific simulation can be found 3. runGTAP375\5.
-Tariff_SIM\NATFEB\Savesims, file qxwGlobT.sl4 and have been copied and stored stored in the file Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab SShocks_tmf_f
+The results of this initial specific simulation can be found 3. runGTAP375\5.
+Tariff_SIM\NATFEB\Savesims, file qxwGlobT.sl4.
+They and have been copied and stored stored in the file Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab Shocks_tmf_f

 ## 2. Final Shock Files
-The tariffs calcuated at the previous step are used to scale the decrease of:
+As mentionned in the SI, we now aim to reduce:
 - The national output of commodities produced through deforestation.
-- The national exports of commodities derived from deforestation (as in the example above).
+- The national exports of commodities derived from deforestation.

-Last, the decreases the AEZ‐level output of deforestation‐linked commodities is done via the results in Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab sheet4
+- Last, the decreases the AEZ‐level output of deforestation‐linked commodities.

-As such, those different files are stored in: 3. runGTAP375\Game_theory_2024\0_External_data These files include:
+The different files we are using to perform those are stored in: 3. runGTAP375\Game_theory_2024\0_External_data These files include:
 - qo_values.xlsx (values from the tariffs)
 - qoes_values.xlsx (values from the file Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab sheet4, column BM-BU)